 - CT-Guided biopsy.
 During these biopsies, doctors will use the images revealed during a CT scan to find the exact placement of the tissue they need to examine prior to inserting a needle to recover the targeted cells.

 - Ultrasound-Guided biopsy.
-Instead of using a CT scan to determine targeted tissue placement, doctors use the images provided from an ultrasound.
+Instead of using a CT scan to determine targeted tissue placement, doctors use the images provided by an ultrasound.

 - Bone biopsy.
 An orthopedic surgeon may be required to assist in the recovery of bone cells to determine whether the patient has a form of bone cancer.